 Some circumstances are obvious.
 For example, a judge cannot hear a case if he or she has a personal bias or prejudice about a party or a party's lawyer, or an economic interest that might be affected by the outcome of the case.
 Therefore, a judge could not preside over a drunk driving case involving a family member, or a robbery trial in which the judge's spouse is a major witness, or a lawsuit that involves a company in which the judge owns a significant amount of stock.

 Q: So does a judge just consult a list of such disqualifying circumstances?

 That is quite a strict rule.
-Rather than simply saying that a judge who cannot be impartial must be disqualified, the Canon also requires disqualification whenever a judge's impartiality can be reasonably questioned.
+Rather than simply saying that a judge who cannot be impartial must be disqualified, the Rule also requires disqualification whenever a judge's impartiality can be reasonably questioned.
 Many judges whose impartiality could be reasonably questioned might actually be able to remain impartial.
-But the Canon requires disqualification in the face of a reasonable question alone.
-Also, the Canon says a judge must be disqualified if there might be a reasonable question about the judge's impartiality.
+But the Rule requires disqualification in the face of a reasonable question alone.
+Also, the Rule says a judge must be disqualified if there might be a reasonable question about the judge's impartiality.
 Therefore, judges are asked not to wait and see if someone does raise such a question, but to actively consider how others view them, and ask whether there are reasons someone might question their impartiality.

 Q: Why is the rule for disqualification so strict?

 A: This strictness is necessary because of the important values at stake in the justice system and because of the unique role of judges.
 The stakes are certainly high for the parties to a case; they may involve large sums of money or even loss of freedom, and cases often involve deeply held convictions about who was wronged and who was responsible.
 The stakes are also high for our democratic system of government, because our democracy requires that courts be the arena where facts are established and laws are applied with the most conscientious impartiality, without bias, prejudice or sympathy for or against anyone involved in the case.